Lowell Elementary School

 Reading and Writing

-In English Language Arts, Lowell follows the district adopted curriculum as it was intended to be taught.
-The Center for Collaborative Curriculum publishes our literacy materials including Making Meaning, Being a Reader, Being a Writer, and SIPPS.
+The Collaborative Classroom Curriculum (CCC) publishes our literacy materials including Making Meaning, Being a Reader, Being a Writer, and SIPPS.
 CCC is a not-for-profit organization with close ties to research institutions.

-The CCC curriculum provides balanced literacy, including the technical aspects of reading, like phonomic awareness, and the rich, meaning laden aspects like comprehension.
+The CCC curriculum provides instruction in various components literacy, including the technical aspects of reading, like phonemic awareness, and the rich, meaning laden aspects like comprehension.
 It includes components for vocabulary, independent reading and writing, and whole and small group instruction in reading and writing.

 Math